simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 * [0, 1, 1] accesses the current length of the wireless ssid string, and
 * [0, 2, 3] accesses the first character of the wireless password

 The user interface can derive accessors from the schema for reading and writing field values, and sends the accessor with each protocol read and write command.
-The device can resolve accessors quickly, without look-up tables or recomputing as the schema instance changes; in the protocol design, accessor resolution is not synchronous and can take as much processing time as needed.
+The device can resolve accessors quickly, without look-up tables or recomputing as the schema instance changes; in the protocol design, accessor resolution is not synchronous and can take as much processing time as plausibly needed.

-### The Accessor Resolver
+### Accessor Resolver
-The accessor resolver translates queries from schema-agnostic protocol and storage code into answers about the schema structure.
+The accessor resolver translates queries from schema-agnostic code into answers about the schema structure.
 Given a structure pointer, its type, and a member index, the accessor returns the member's pointer, type, and size--or an error.

 This is the accessor block for the humidity sensor's root struct:
 ```